tatumamckinnis/Markov/docs/details.md

 Suppose we choose `ok` as the next random word.
 Then the random text generated so far is `it is ok`, and the current `WordGram` of order 2 we are using would be updated to `[is, ok]`.
 We then again find the following words in the training text, and so on and so forth, until we have generated the desired number of random words.

 Of course, for a very small training text these probabilities may not be very meaningful, but random generative models like this can be much more powerful when supplied with large quantities of training data, in this case meaning very large training texts.

+## The MarkovDriver class

+- Some static variables used in the main method are defined at the top of class, namely:
+  - `TEXT_SIZE` is the number of words to be randomly generated.
+  - `RANDOM_SEED` is the random seed used to initialize the random number generator.
+You should always get the same random text given a particular random seed and training text.
+  - `MODEL_ORDER` is the order of `WordGram`s that will be used.
+  - `PRINT_MODE` can be set to true or false based on whether you want the random text generated to be printed.
+- The `filename` defined at the beginning of the main method determines the file that will be used for the training text.
+By default it is set to `data/alice.txt`, meaning the text of *Alice in Wonderland* is being used.
+Note that data files are located inside the data folder.
+- A `MarkovInterface` object named `generator` is created.
+By default, it uses `BaseMarkov` as the implementing class, a complete implementation of which is provided in the starter code.
+Later on, when you have developed `HashMarkov`, you can comment out the line using `BaseMarkov` and uncomment the line using `HashMarkov` to change which implementation you use.
+- The `generator` then sets the specified random seed.
+You should get the same result on multiple runs with the same random seed.
+Feel free to change the seed for fun while developing and running, but *the random seed should be set to 1234 as in the default when submitting for grading*.
+- The `generator` is timed in how long it takes to run two methods: first `setTraining()` and then `getRandomText()`.
+- Finally, values are printed: The random text itself if `PRINT_MODE` is set to true and the time it took to train (that is, for `setTraining()` to run) the Markov model and to generate random text using the model (that is, for `getRandomText` to run).